shauninman/union-trimuismart-toolchain/README.md

 - On your host machine, clone repositories into `./workspace` and make changes as usual.
 - In the container shell, find the repository in `~/workspace` and build as usual.

+See [setup-env.sh](./support/setup-env.sh) for some useful vars for compiling that are exported automatically.

 ## Docker for Mac

 Docker for Mac has a memory limit that can make the toolchain build fail.
 Follow [these instructions](https://docs.docker.com/docker-for-mac/) to increase the memory limit.